computationalmedialab/Detecting-Warning-Labels-on-E-Cigarette-Content/README.md

 2. In the next step, in the script called (`lang_score.py`), we parse the json formatted text file (`extracted_lang_output.txt`) and we set a threshold of 90% and say that if the language detected score is higher than 90% then consider it a valid prediction and write it to a csv file (`language_score.csv`) alongside its language name and the text.
 3. We then remove the duplicates with a script called (`remove_duplicates.py`)
 4. We then get the english text rows by performing the command cat unique_lang_score.csv | grep English > warnings.txt
+# Classifier
+1. We write a classifier script to check if each text row satisfies the classifier conditions. (`classifier.py`)